moraneus/pydejavu/README.md

 examples.
 The first example demonstrates how users can easily operate `DejaVu` directly from `PyDejaVu`.
 The second example builds upon the first, showing how to enhance the expressiveness of your application by leveraging the power of `PyDejaVu`.
+By leverages `DejaVu`'s capabilities, `PyDejaVu` involves a few steps before it starts the evaluation process.
+First, it analyzes and parses the specification to ensure it meets the syntax of QTL (Quantified Temporal Logic).
+Then, it compiles a Scala-based monitor.
+This Scala compilation step may take some time, so don't be alarmed if there is a delay during this process.
 For more advanced usage and explanations, please refer to the [documentation](docs/ADVANCED_USAGE.md).

 ### Example 1
 Consider a simple filesystem mechanism that handles several key events.
-The filesystem allows opening a file with the an `open(F, f, m, s)`, carrying as arguments the folder name `F`, the filename `f`, the access mode `m` (read or write), and the size `s` which is the maximal number of bytes that can be written.
+The filesystem allows opening a file with the an `open(F, f, m, s)`, carrying as arguments the folder name `F`, the filename `f` (technically a file id), the access mode `m` (read or write), and the size `s` which is the maximal number of bytes that can be written.
 The `close(f)` event indicates that a file `f` has been closed.
 The write event `write(f, d)` contains the filename and the data `d` (a string) being written.
-We shall assume that new data are appended to the existing file, which is not important for this example but it will be for the subsequent example.
 Additionally, the system supports `create(F)` and `delete(F)` events, which represent the creation or deletion of a folder.
 The requirement we are verifying states that if data is written to a file, the